Math 140A - Notes

 for

-any non-zero λ Z. It is easy to define the usual operations (+, ·, etc.) consistently with those for
+any non-zero λ Z. The usual operations (+, ·, etc.) are easily defined, consistently with those for

 An alternative approach involves equations.
 Each linear equation qx p = 0 where p, q Z and